hydna/forum/README.md

 	}

 	....

 As you can see signals play a large part in notifying users of changes and also invoking functionality in behaviors, like returning a list of users.
-This way you can achieve quite a alot without needing to have your own server setup.
+This way you can achieve quite a a lot without needing to have your own server setup.

-If you want forum to run on your domain you need to upload the behaviors your domain, see our great [tool for this](https://www.hydna.com/documentation/reference/cli/), or use the upload tool on your account page.
+If you want forum to run on your domain you need to upload the behaviors to your hydna domain, see convenient [tool for this](https://www.hydna.com/documentation/reference/cli/), or use the upload tool on your account page.

 ###Gravatar###

-For avatars we use gravatar, just have **“http://www.gravatar.com/avatar/youremail?s=40.jpg”**, simple, not very secure but for this demo it’s a nice touch.
+For avatars we use [gravatar](http://en.gravatar.com/), just have **“http://www.gravatar.com/avatar/youremail?s=40.jpg”**, simple, not very secure but for this demo it’s a nice touch.

 ###Mobile enabled###